The yacht Tranquility was built as Equanimity by Oceanco and was delivered to her owner in June 2014. The yacht has a length of 91.5 meters.

 Her Original Owner

 SuperYachtFan received two different messages.
-One stating that Do Won Chang is the owner of the yacht.
+One stated that Do Won Chang is the owner of the yacht.
 And another stating that Malaysian billionaire Jho Low is the owner of the yacht.

 Several sources in the yachting industry do mention that the owner of Equanimity has Chinese roots.
 And Mr. Jho Low’s grandfather was born in China.
 This makes him a possible owner of the yacht.